 Our dynamic wordpress site will keep you informed of all developments within Architecture and Construction Management at Queen's

-Established in 2002, the CAF is the School’s in-house archaeological fieldwork unit comprising a team of eight professional archaeologists.
+Established in 2002, the CCA is the School’s in-house archaeological fieldwork unit comprising a team of eight professional archaeologists.

 Centre of Canadian Studies